pmolensky/com.popp/README.md

 # POPP Outdoor Siren and Thermostat Valve support for Homey @ Athom.com

-## Options Available
+## Options Available for Thermostat Valve

+Set Target Temperature

+Read Tempreture in room

+## Options available for Siren

-You are able to set Tamper Trigger mode (2 Reactions and 1 service mode)
+You are able to fire and disarm the siren

 The ability to control the alarm response.
 Siren, Lights or both

+## Todo

+Make flow triggers on battery low, tamper alarm and temperature reading of Siren.

-## Flow Options
+## Extra Note

-You are able to fire and disarm the siren
+If you want more PoPP devices to be supported please send me the ID's in Node Information when you add the device as generic to Homey in settings.
+(Fab ID, Prod Type ID and Prod ID)
+Please do so in a PM on Slack, my name there is m-ruiter